Contributor: Staff of Timberline Knolls Residential Treatment Center

 What’s more, the root of administration must be made clear.
 Was the drug ingested, injected or inhaled?
 If ground up and inhaled through the nose or transformed into a liquid and shot into a vein, the symptoms associated with withdrawal will prove more severe.

-Alcohol involvement is a game-changer.
+Alcohol involvement in the medical stabilization for opiate addiction is a game-changer.
 The detox process when alcohol has been abused looks entirely different than if the person had exclusively swallowed pills or injected heroin.
 This is because, unlike pharmaceuticals, alcohol can cause death during detox.

 Knowing what specific medications and how often is crucial, as is the last time of day they used.
 Drug withdrawal tends to follow a particular time trajectory, so it is relevant as to how recently the substance was placed into the body.